Historiography of Adolf Hitler: Eberhard Jäckel

-He had to annihilate the Jews, thus restoring the meaning of history, and with the thus restored, nature-intended struggle for existence, he at the same time had to conquer new living space for the German people.
-Each of these tasks was inextricably linked to the other.
-Unless the Jews were annihilated there would very soon no longer be any struggle for living space, nor therefore any culture and consequently nations would die out; not just the German nation, but ultimately all nations.
-But if, on the other hand, the German people failed to conquer new living space, it would die out because of that and the Jews would triumph".

-The debate over structuralism
+Structuralism

-Academic historians by the 1960s were heavily committed to social history, and rejected the great man interpretation of the past.
-That meant biography could be a popular art form, but was theoretically incapable of explaining great events.
+Academic historians by the 1960s were committed to social history, and rejected the great man interpretation of the past.
+Biography could be a popular art form, but was theoretically incapable of explaining great events.
 Popular historians, biographers, and the general public disregarded these abstract laws history, and demanded colorful history based on idiosyncratic personality traits.
-This popular approach was based on what scholars call "intentionalism."
+This popular approach was based on what scholars call "intentionalism".